toastisme/OpenGOAP/README.md

 #### GOAPAction

-A `GOAPAction` has a dictionary of `preconditions` that need to be met before it can run, and a dictionary of boolean `effects` that will occur as a result of running to completion.
-This component has the following interface:
+A `GOAPAction` has a dictionary of boolean `preconditions` that need to be met before it can run, and a dictionary of boolean `effects` that will occur as a result of running to completion.
+For this component the main interface is the following:
-- `SetupDerived()` called when the `GameObject` is first initialised
+- `SetupDerived()` called when the `GameObject` is first initialised.
+Used for e.g. getting components required for the action
+- `SetupEffects()` called when the `GameObject` is first initialised.
+Used to populate the effects boolean dictionary
+- `SetupActionLayers()` called when the `GameObject` is first initalised.
+Used to populate which `actionLayers` the action belongs to
-- `OnActivate()` called the when action is first selected by the `GOAPPlanner`
+- `OnActivateDerived()` called the when action is first selected by the `GOAPPlanner`
-- `OnDeactivate()` called when the action is deselected by the `GOAPPlanner` (either due to completing the action or changing plan)
+- `OnDeactivateDerived()` called when the action is deselected by the `GOAPPlanner` (either due to completing the action or changing plan)
 - `GetCost()` value between 0 and 1
 - `PreconditionsSatisfied(WorldState)` Can this action run based on `WorldState`
 - `EffectsSatisfied(WorldState)` Are the action's effects all present in `WorldState`